Joshhortt/bitcoin-wallet/README.md

 # BITCOIN WALLET

-_This application is about constructor and a prototype that includes methods using JavaScript_ _to create a simple **Bitcoin account**_.<br/>
+_This application is about constructor and a prototype that includes methods using JavaScript_<br/>
+_to create a simple **Bitcoin account**_.<br/>
-_version: 05/06/2019_<br/>
+_version: 05/06/2019_

 #### By _**Josh Hortt**_

 ## Description

-_Use constructor functions and prototypes to create a web-application where a user can_<b/>
+_Use constructor functions and prototypes to create a web-application where a user can_<br/>
 _create a Bitcoin bank account with an initial deposit amount.
-Then allow the user to make_<b/> _withdrawals,deposits and see the balance of the account.
+Then allow the user to make_<br/>
+_withdrawals,deposits and see the balance of the account.
 The user can create also a new account_.

 ## Program Specifications